adamcoronel/cookie-bot/README.md

 - Connects directly to Discord Gateway (no helper libraries)
 - Handles commands and events
 - Minimal dependencies
-- Built for a live streamer
+- Built for live streamers

 ---